praseedaaw/praseedaaw.github.io/content/posts/test-distribution-models-part-1.md

 ## 1. Fresh Startup Applications

-For a newly built app just entering the market, here's what works well:
+For a fresh app of a startup, recently entered the market with a small set of users, here's what works well:

 - A solid foundation of **unit tests**
 - Strategic **end-to-end tests** for core flows